 On April 30, 2021, the Company entered into a credit agreement (the "Credit Agreement") with Goldman Sachs Bank USA as administrative agent and collateral agent, and other lender parties thereto.
-The Credit Agreement provides for a \$360.0 million seven-year senior secured term loan facility ("Term Loan B Facility") and a \$52.5 million senior secured revolving credit facility (the "Revolving Credit Facility").
+The Credit Agreement provides for a \$360.0 million seven-year senior secured term loan facility ("Term Loan B Facility"), which matures in April 2028, and a \$52.5 million senior secured revolving credit facility (the "Revolving Credit Facility"), which matures in December 2025.
 As part of the Term Loan B Facility, the Company received \$325 million in proceeds, net of discounts and fees, which were used to finance the SpotX Acquisition and related transactions, and for general corporate purposes.
 Loans, if any, under the Revolving Credit Facility are expected to be used for general corporate purposes.
 The obligations under the Credit Agreement are secured by substantially all of the assets of the Company and those of its subsidiaries that are guarantors under the Credit Agreement.

 Amounts outstanding under the Credit Agreement accrue interest at a rate equal to either, (1) for the Term Loan B Facility, at the Company's election, the Eurodollar Rate (as defined in the Credit Agreement) plus a margin of 5.00% per annum, or ABR (as defined in the Credit Agreement) plus a margin of 4.00%, and (2) for the Revolving Credit Facility, at the Company's election, the Eurodollar Rate plus a margin of 4.25% to 4.75%, or ABR plus a margin of 3.25% to 3.75%, in each case, depending on the Company's first lien net leverage ratio.
-As of September 30, 2022, the contractual interest rate related to the Term Loan B Facility was 8.17%.
+In June 2023, the Company amended its Credit Agreement to transition away from a variable interest rate based on the Eurodollar Rate towards a similar variable interest rate based on Adjusted Term SOFR, as defined in the amendment to the Credit Agreement, which is based on the Secured Overnight Financing Rate ("SOFR").
+As of September 30, 2023, the contractual interest rate related to the Term Loan B Facility was 10.53%.

 The covenants of the Credit Agreement include customary negative covenants that, among other things, restrict the Company's ability to incur additional indebtedness, grant liens and make certain acquisitions, investments, asset dispositions and restricted payments.
 In addition, the Credit Agreement contains a financial covenant, tested on the last day of any fiscal quarter if utilization of the Revolving Credit Facility exceeds 35% of the total revolving commitments, that requires the Company to maintain a first lien net leverage ratio not greater than 3.25 to 1.00.
-As of September 30, 2022, the Company was in compliance with its debt covenants.
+As of September 30, 2023, the Company was in compliance with its debt covenants.